tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

 If you are not running on a Mac you'll need to consult the [Minikube documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/) to get yourself set up.
 For all sorts of other information regarding Minikube you can refer to these [docs](https://kubernetes.io/docs/setup/minikube/)

-1) **Install a hypervisor**, we're obviously going to roll with Virtual Box and not only because we work at Oracle, but because its just a good little virtual machine.
+1) **Install a hypervisor**.
+We're obviously going to roll with Virtual Box and not only because we work at Oracle, but because its just a good little virtual machine.
 Follow this [link](https://www.virtualbox.org/wiki/Downloads) and install the OSX host.
-Please note, that if for some reason it fails to install check your system preferencese and allow "Oracle Inc America" to install the Hypervisor.
+Please note, that if for some reason it fails to install, check your system preferencese and allow "Oracle Inc America" to install the Hypervisor.

-2) **Install Kubectl**, you’ll be using kubectl as normal to interact with Service Catalog.
+2) **Install Kubectl**.
+You’ll  will use kubectl as usual to interact with Service Catalog.

 ```
 brew install kubernetes-cli